BrandonSimon1/helper/README.md

 - `-s, --system`: The system message to provide context for the conversation or the text file containing the system message.
 By default, the value is set to the `HLPR_SYSTEM_MESSAGE` environment variable.
 - `-c, --conversation`: The ID of an existing conversation to continue.
 - `-n, --new`: Create a new conversation.
 - `-H, --history`: The path to the history JSON file.
 By default, the value is set to the `HLPR_HISTORY_FILE` environment variable.
+If neither the env var nor arg are provided, the history file is created at $HOME/.hlpr/history.json
 - `-m, --message`: The user message to be sent to the AI model.
 Can be literal content or a file path (which is replaced with its content).
 You may specify multiple, and the contents will be joined with newlines.
 If you specify '-', hlpr will put any stdin in that position.

 All input goes to the same conversation until you create a new one, and you may go back to a pervious conversation by specifying the conversation id once, after which it is the current conversation.